a-r-t/SER-225-Game-Platformer/docs/GameEngine/GameEngineSubSections/loading-images.md

 - **load** -- reads an image into the game
 - **loadSubImage** -- reads a piece of an image into the game

-Pass the method an image file and it will read it in, no questions asked.
+Pass either method an image file and it will read it in.

 ## Resources Directory